basilelt/sae601/docs/grafana.md

 ```

 Important: Make sure to:
-1. Update `grafana.example.com` in the ingress.yaml file to your actual domain name
+1. Update `grafana.kube.basile.uha.fr` in the ingress.yaml file to your actual domain name
 2. Configure your DNS to point to your Ingress Controller's external IP or load balancer
 3. If you require TLS/SSL, uncomment and configure the TLS section

-After applying the Ingress configuration, you should be able to access Grafana at `http://grafana.example.com` (or `https://` if TLS is configured).
+After applying the Ingress configuration, you should be able to access Grafana at `http://grafana.kube.basile.uha.fr` (or `https://` if TLS is configured).

-### 6. Login Credentials
+### 7. Login Credentials

 The default login credentials are configured in values.yaml:
 - Username: admin